SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 {: .callout}

 > ## Tip: keep track of your modifications
-> As you start manipulating your data files, create a README text file to keep track of your files and document your manipulations so that they may be easily understood and replicated, either by your future self or by an independent researcher.
-Your README file should document all of the files in your data set (including documentation), describe their content and format, and lay out the organising principles of folders and subfolders.
+> As you start manipulating your data files, create a `README.txt` text file to keep track of your files and document your manipulations so that they may be easily understood and replicated, either by your future self or by an independent researcher.
+Your `README.txt` file should document all of the files in your data set (including documentation), describe their content and format, and lay out the organising principles of folders and subfolders.
 For each of the separate files listed, it is a good idea to document the manipulations or analyses that were carried out on those data.
 [Cornell University's Research Data Management Service Group](https://data.research.cornell.edu/content/readme) provides detailed